Wallis (island): Climate crisis

-Whilst Wallis is high enough to be in no danger of complete submersion due to the rising sea-levels, most of the population lives in coastal settlements which will be affected.
+Whilst Wallis is high enough to be in no danger of complete submersion due to the rising sea-levels, most of the population lives in coastal settlements which will be affected by climate change and floods.

 History

 Archaeological excavations have identified sites on Wallis dating from circa 1400 AD.
 It was part of the Tongan maritime empire from around the 13th to 16th century.
 By that time the influence of the Tuʻi Tonga had declined so much that ʻUvea became important in itself.
 Several current, high-ranking Tongan titles, like Halaevalu, trace their descent from ʻUvea.
 A legendary large canoe, the Lomipeau, was built on the island as a donation to the Tuʻi Tonga.
 The big fortress of Talietumu close to Lotoalahi in Mua was the last holdout of the Tongans until they were defeated.
 The ruins of the place are still a tourist attraction.

 The island was renamed "Wallis" after a Cornish navigator, Captain Samuel Wallis, who saw it while sailing aboard on 16 August 1767, following his discovery of Tahiti.